Jayd-H/AdvancedCourseworkWeeklyAssignments/Week4/README.md

 The Windows operating system attempts to prevent applications from damaging other applications.
 This error message is from Windows telling you that your code has attempted to access a memory location outside of its permitted memory footprint.

 ---

+### Answer
+I ran the program initially and it crashed, giving me "Exception thrown: write access violation. p was 0xFF00FF.".
+I suspect this is because the function attempts to assign the value '999' to a point in memory which is invalid or not accessible by the program.
+From my understanding, a "write access violation" happens when a program does not have permission to write to a specific memory address because the operating system is not allowing it.
+This will be to prevent breaking core parts of memory essential for running the computer.

 ## Q7.
 Pointers - Pointers to pointers